duball-69/ChatGPT-Navigator/README.md

 Hey!
 I’m **Duball**, a self-taught web designer and developer passionate about creating tools that make life easier.
 I’m currently building **Vortex**, an exciting project designed to simplify token launches and liquidity.

 If you liked this extension, give me a follow on **[Twitter](https://twitter.com/duball69)** (@duball69).
-I promise to keep dropping more cool, free tools to make your online experience even better!
+I will try to keep on dropping more cool, free tools to make life easier!

 Got feedback, ideas for this extension, or looking to build a platform?
-Feel free to DM me on **[Telegram](https://t.me/duball69)**.
+Feel free to DM me on Telegram: **[t.me/duball69](https://t.me/duball69)**.

-Let’s connect and build something awesome together. 🚀
+Let’s connect and keep on building!

 ---